Hitting Where It Hurts: Why Russia, India and China Are Growing Non-Dollar Trade

 However, there's another practical reason for the recent moves by the three developing economies to turn away from the greenback: the exchange rate.

-"For comparison, on January 1, the dollar was worth 57.04 rubles, and 65.6 rubles on November 1.
-The maximum price reached this year was 69.9 rubles, the minimum 55.6 rubles.
-That's a volatility corridor of 14.3 rubles," Lesnykh wrote.
-In other words, the analyst noted, "the difference in terms of this indicator between the ruble/dollar and ruble/rupee pairings is an astronomical 11,000 percent."
+"For comparison, on January 1, the dollar was worth 57.04 roubles, and 65.6 roubles on November 1.
+The maximum price reached this year was 69.9 roubles, the minimum 55.6 roubles.
+That's a volatility corridor of 14.3 roubles," Lesnykh wrote.
+In other words, the analyst noted, "the difference in terms of this indicator between the rouble/dollar and rouble/rupee pairings is an astronomical 11,000 percent."

-"Today, the share of trade in rubles in exports is 20 percent, and about 21 percent for imports," Deputy Prime Minister Yuri Borisov said at a press briefing in September.
+"Today, the share of trade in roubles in exports is 20 percent, and about 21 percent for imports", Deputy Prime Minister Yuri Borisov said at a press briefing in September.
 "This is a good indicator, but we will nevertheless be increasing payments in national currencies as a means of solving the problem of non-payment.
-This also applies to contracts in military-technical cooperation," Borisov added, alluding to an incident back in April when Indian banks froze over $2 billion in Russian-Indian defense-related deals out of fears of US sanctions.
+This also applies to contracts in military-technical cooperation", Borisov added, alluding to an incident back in April when Indian banks froze over $2 billion in Russian-Indian defence-related deals out of fears of US sanctions.

 All comments